Rocket Girl Coaching

-I’m following the Alchemy of Coaching programme, being run at Egrove Park, the residential centre of the Saïd Business School.
-Ian Saunders, one of the Alchemy founders is very involved with coaching at Saïd Business School.
+I have completed the Alchemy of Coaching programme, being run at Egrove Park, the residential centre of the Saïd Business School.
+Ian Saunders, one of the Alchemy founders is very involved with executive coaching at Saïd Business School.

-This level of study (along with coaching hours) will result in the Accredited Certificate of Coach Training (ACCT) from the Association for Coaching (AMAC), which is a leading independent, and not-for-profit professional body dedicated to promoting best practice and raising the awareness and standards of coaching, worldwide.
+This level of study of 120 total hours (along with coaching hours) will result in the Accredited Certificate of Coach Training (ACCT) from the Association for Coaching (AMAC), which is a leading independent, and not-for-profit professional body dedicated to promoting best practice and raising the awareness and standards of coaching, worldwide.

 I follow all the ethical standards set by the Association for Coaching (AMAC), and trust is a priority in coaching.

 I have professional indemnity and public liability insurances.

 I work as a volunteer for several charities for people with disabilities, supporting and mentoring the service users for several years.
 I have also volunteered for the Samaritans as a listening volunteer, supporting people who need the time and space to talk things through, in a confidential and non judgmental environment.